volatusveritas/bookmarks.nvim/README.md

 - `gbw` for "bookmark write": writes the current state of bookmarks to the bookmarks file.

-Note: Bookmarks runs "bookmark write" when exiting, so you won't lose your bookmarks when exiting.
+> Note: Bookmarks runs "bookmark write" when exiting, so you won't lose your bookmarks when leaving.